Sales and Use Tax

 The Public Facilities Act provides a mechanism that allows a portion of the state sales tax revenues attributable to sales in new, renovated, or expanded public facilities in certain localities to be returned to the locality in which the facility is located.
 The locality is only entitled to the sales tax revenue generated by transactions taking place in the facility.

-All businesses or persons making sales at the facility must register with the Department and report their sales and use tax on Form PF-1, Virginia Public Facility Sales Tax Return.
+All businesses or persons making sales at the facility must register with the Department and report their sales and use tax on Form ST-9, Retail Sales and Use Tax Return.